mikzol/crypto/README.md

 JWT_KEY="abc12345"
 ```

-To run everything on localhost:3001 using a built version of the react app, 3001 type `yarn heroku-postbuild` into the terminal and visit localhost:3001 instead of 3000.

 ### To start the dev server:

 `bin/rake db:migrate`
 Then run:
 `bin/rake start` or you can manually start the server with `bin/rails s -p 3001` and to start the client `yarn --cwd client start`

+### To build files and use rails to serve the front-end

+run `yarn heroku-postbuild` into the terminal and visit localhost:3001 instead of 3000.

 ### To add the top 100 Cryptocurrencies to the database: